2dv514/syllabus/lectures/04_practices/slides.md

 * Delivering complex systems in an agile way
   * Break down into smaller changes (can´t always be done)
   * Slowly replaces old system
-* Keep changes hidden from users
+* Keep changes hidden in production
   * Parallel systems, old and new
     * Feature hiding - Deploy but don´t let users or system use the features - When functionality isn´t completed and fully tested.
     * **Feature toggles** - Implement configuration setting to toggle feature on and off (for different environments, for different users, for different system components)